jacksonvanover/jacksonvanover.github.io/docs/_posts/2025-12-23-Grading-the-BLAS-Strassen-vs-Classical-GEMM.md

 ---
 layout: blog
 title: "Grading the BLAS: Strassen vs Classical GEMM"
-discussed: floating-point rounding error, reconstructing sparsity patterns, inputs that maximize the degree of failure, some basic combinatorics
+discussed: floating-point rounding error, reconstruction of sparsity patterns, construction of inputs that maximize the degree of failure, some basic combinatorics
 ---
 At the 2024 BLIS retreat, Jim Demmel presented a slide deck titled [“Grading the BLAS”](https://www.cs.utexas.edu/~flame/BLISRetreat2024/slides/Grading_BLAS.pdf).
 In a recently published preprint that I discussed a bit [in a previous post]({% post_url 2025-12-03-Misunderstanding-NVIDIAs-ESC-calculation %}), NVIDIA cited that work as well as “private communications”; these works informed the inputs used to evaluate NVIDIA’s deployment of the Ozaki scheme to emulate DGEMM on INT8 Tensor Cores.
 Following that NVIDIA paper, the BLAS working group has started to prioritize publishing a preprint on “Grading the BLAS” so the NVIDIA folks can update their citation to something a little more fleshed-out.

 I have been helping out with this effort by writing test code to empirically verify that these cleverly-designed test inputs do what they are designed to do.
 Now, as is evident from the slides linked above, the descriptions of these inputs are pretty terse.
 The internal documents I am referencing are not much better.
 At the moment, justification for why the designs of these test matrices should indeed work is pretty much left up to the reader.
 So, in addition to conducting these experiments, I’ll also be diving into the theory behind the input design.

 In this post, I’ll be addressing test inputs designed to discriminate between $$O(n^3)$$ and Strassen-like GEMMs

 ## Background: The Archetypal Strassen’s Algorithm
 1. Partition A, B, and C into equally-sized block matrices: